A toy box is a huge part of your kid’s toy organization. Something your dear child will constantly involve with.

 Well, apparently you have a few solutions to this whole situation.
 And those solutions are pretty inexpensive and easy to get.
 Most of us call them lid support or lid stay.

-But those are not an enough of a fix to these circumstances.
+But those are not enough of a fix to these circumstances.
 We need something more solid, to be able to provide safety even when small kids can be safe around the toy box.

 Use Chest Lid Stay Support Hinges